fobnail/docs/dev-notes/minimal-os-for-fobnail.md

 Xous has network support but currently lacks USB host drivers and TPM support.
 Also, it lacks C interface for calling the kernel and lacks C library.
-This should not be a serious problem because needed support may be added by writing the userland code in Rust (which is preffered) or C bindings to the Rust code.
-It means that getting
-[Fobnail Attester](https://github.com/fobnail/fobnail-attester) running may require a some amount of work.
+This should not be a serious problem and may be solved by rewriting [Fobnail Attester](https://github.com/fobnail/fobnail-attester) in Rust or by adding required C bindings to Rust code.
+It means that getting [Fobnail Attester](https://github.com/fobnail/fobnail-attester) running may require some amount of work.
 Also, Xous needs to gain kexec-like abilities to chainload target OS.

 ### seL4